Hank Worden: Biography

-Worden was born in Rolfe, Iowa, and raised on a cattle ranch near Glendive.
+Norton Earl Worden was born on July 23, 1901, in Rolfe, Iowa, and raised on a cattle ranch near Glendive, Montana.
 He was educated as an engineer at Stanford University and the University of Nevada.
-He enlisted in the U.S. Army hoping to become an Army Air Force aviator but failed to pass flight school.
+He enlisted in the U.S. Army, hoping to become an Army Air Force aviator, but failed to pass flight school.
 An expert horseman, he toured the country in rodeos as a saddle bronc rider.
-During one ride his horse landed atop him and fractured his neck, but aside from a temporary soreness, Worden did not know the severity of the damage until x-rayed 20 years later.
-While participating in a rodeo at Madison Square Garden in New York, he and fellow cowboy Tex Ritter were chosen to appear in the Broadway play Green Grow the Lilacs (1931).
-Following the run of the play, Worden drove a cab in New York City, and then worked on dude ranches as a wrangler and as a guide on the Bright Angel trail of the Grand Canyon.
+During one ride, his horse landed atop him and fractured his neck, but aside from a temporary soreness, Worden did not know the severity of the damage until X-rayed 20 years later.
+While participating in a rodeo at Madison Square Garden in New York City, fellow cowboy Tex Ritter and he were chosen to appear in the Broadway play Green Grow the Lilacs (1931).
+Following the run of the play, Worden drove a cab in the city, and then worked on dude ranches as a wrangler and as a guide on the Bright Angel Trail of the Grand Canyon.

 A chance encounter with actress Billie Burke at a dude ranch led her to recommend him to several film producers.
 Worden made his film debut as an extra in Cecil B. DeMille's The Plainsman (though a few later films were released prior to The Plainsman).
 By this time, Tex Ritter had become a star, and Worden played sidekick roles in a number of Ritter's Westerns.
 In several of his early appearances, Worden was billed as "Heber Snow", until he reverted to his real name.
 A small part in Howard Hawks's Come and Get It led to a number of later appearances for that director, who also recommended him to director John Ford.